PaulKinlan/paul.kinlan.me/source/_posts/2014-12-08-what-news-readers-want.markdown

 This is not what my intuition suggested.
 Are we working on the wrong priorities?

 So what now?
-It is clear that we need to do more research when understanding how we tell developers to integrate our platform featurs.
+It is clear that we need to do more research when understanding how we tell developers to integrate our platform features.
 With regards to News I do want to tailor our developer messaging to a number of important areas with News being one of them, I just need to work out how to do it.
 Some thoughts: